Malda Town–Kiul Intercity Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 13409 Malda Town - Jamalpur Junction Intercity Express covers the distance of 235 km in 5 hours 30 mins (43 km/hr) & in 5 hours 45 mins as the 13410 Jamalpur Junction - Malda Town Intercity Express (41 km/hr).
+The 13409 Malda Town - Jamalpur Junction Intercity Express covers the distance of 235 km in 5 hours 30 mins (43 km/h) and in 5 hours 45 mins as the 13410 Jamalpur Junction - Malda Town Intercity Express (41 km/h).

 As the average speed of the train is less than 55 km/h, as per railway rules, its fare doesn't include a Superfast surcharge.

 Routing

 The 13409 / 10 Malda Town - Jamalpur Junction Intercity Express runs from Malda Town via Sahebganj, Bhagalpur Junction to Jamalpur Junction.